lonlylocly/lonlylocly.github.io/_posts/2014-09-05-Introducing-molva.md

 ## How does one gets to know what's going on?

-### A word on how do we interact to each other
+### A word on how do we interact with each other

 Imagine a day without any word heard from other people.
-Quiet impossible and creepy, isn't it?
+Quite impossible and creepy, isn't it?

 We talk to each other, we write emails, do texting by phone, send messages, write blog posts, read blog posts, and comment them.